COSC3020/detecting-cycles-tesla-a-n/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+This time complexity where V is the # of vertices and E is the # of edges,
+    We visit each vertex once: O(V)
+    For each vertex, all the edges are explored: O(E) The combined time complexity is O(V + E)

 ## Sources

 [DSA Graphs Cycle Detection](https://www.w3schools.com/dsa/dsa_algo_graphs_cycledetection.php):